garzaa/dnd/brightvale/items/rose's notes.md

 Rose carries this small, leather-bound booklet about her person at all times.
 Some notes are hastily scrawled and crossed out.
 Others are neater, with accompanying diagrams.

 ### Gate Notes
-- dilapidated gate confirmed in Brightvale, rumors somewhere in Saintsbridge, Kingsreach?
+- dilapidated gate confirmed in Brightvale, rumors somewhere in Saintsbridge, Unnamed Port City?
 - still unsure what happens if only one is opened

 ### Ritual Visions